An overview of some of the housing programs and initiatives delivered by BC Housing during the 2016/17 fiscal year.

-- Just over 9,850 low-income working families in B.C. received monthly cash assistance through RAP to help pay their rent.
+- Just over 9,850 low-income working families in B.C. received monthly cash assistance through the Rental Assistance Program to help pay their rent.

 - Nearly 6,880 (approximately 70 per cent) of these are female-led, single-parent households.

-- Since program inception, more than 37,020 unique households have received a subsidy through RAP.
+- Since program inception, more than 37,020 unique households have received a subsidy through the Rental Assistance Program.

 - Nearly 53,640 seniors’ households across British Columbia receive support for housing, including more than 20,785 in independent social housing.